How to find the right peer review system

 Peer review dates back to 1731 and, unsurprisingly, it’s evolved a lot since then.
 Here’s how to make sure your review system is up to the job.

 Since peer review emerged on the medical scene way back in the 18th century (Medical Essays and Observations from the Royal Society of Edinburgh is widely recognised as the world’s first peer-reviewed publication), the system has had its fair share of criticism.
-But peer review remains widely considered an integral form of scientific evaluation.
+However peer review remains widely considered an integral form of scientific evaluation.

 If you’re organising a research conference, sourcing a system to help you manage authors, abstracts and reviewers through the peer review process will be a big part of your remit.
 While there’ll be lots of other event tasks to manage – from promoting your conference to building your programme – it’s the peer review phase that often takes the greatest effort and attention to detail.